 2. Pigeon Forge

-Pigeon Forge attractions are aplenty as soon as you enter the town off the 321, 441 or 449.
+Pigeon Forge attractions are aplenty as soon as you enter the town of the 321, 441, or 449.
 Allow the child inside to sit in awe and wonder as you take in the sights and prepare for a weekend or even an entire week of endless fun for the whole family.
-You’ll find Ripley’s Aquarium of the Smokies, the entryway to the Great Smoky Mountains National Park, and The Old Mill Square, full of shops and restaurants to suit your delights.
+You’ll find Ripley’s Aquarium of the Smokes, the entryway to the Great Smoky Mountains National Park, and The Old Mill Square, full of shops and restaurants to suit your delights.

 Knoxville was the original capital of Tennessee.
 Now it is best known as the home of the University of Tennessee, representing the Tennessee Volunteers.
 It sits nestled in the middle of the Great Valley of East Tennessee at the convergence of three rivers.

 Besides the vast scenery, you’ll find festivals, museums, and restaurants among boutique galleries and other shopping.

 If you’ve ever heard of Memphis, then you’ve probably heard of Beale Street.
 This is where the music happens and one of the best places to visit in Tennessee.
 Memphis is a melting pot of jazz, rock n’ roll, delta blues and R&B, whatever your taste, the music here is in your vibe.

 Gatlinburg is often referred to as one of the best mountain towns in Tennessee.
 It’s a popular tourist destination for people all over the South and East Coast to the Midwest and beyond as a gateway to the Great Smoky Mountains.
 You’ll also find shopping, restaurants, and rich nightlife in Gatlinburg when you pay a visit.